 If you’re not sure what symptoms to look for or what tools to use, identifying these model inconsistencies can seem like searching for a needle in a haystack.
-To alleviate the search, this tutorial shows you a few steps to help identify and correct some problems in your STL file.
+To alleviate the search, this 3D printing STL file help tutorial shows you a few steps to help identify and correct some problems in your STL file.

 Identifying Problems with STL Files

 Step 1.
 Open and Slice STL in Cura LulzBot Edition

 Bring up the problematic STL on Cura LulzBot Edition’s virtual print bed, and then select the material and the desired profile.
 Cura will automatically begin slicing the model.
 Below are two example models to help illustrate common problems with STL files.

 Step 2.
 Previewing your 3D Print in Layers View

 Select the drop-down toggle shaped like an eye on the left hand side of the screen.
 This toggle controls your view of the model, and the default is “Solid.”
 Select the "Layers” option instead, as this will give you a preview of how each layer will print.